SwapnilSoni1999/wallet-drain-scam/README.md

 <hr>

-On 6th Sept 2024 at 12:01am I got wallet drainer malware attack on my Meamask wallet.
+On 6th Sept 2024 at 12:01am I got wallet drainer malware attack on my Metamask wallet.
 The indecent began with a reddit user posting for a eth developer requirement.
 Link to the post: https://www.reddit.com/r/ethdev/comments/1f9ggoo/web3_integration_and_smart_contract_developer/ the user: https://www.reddit.com/user/Fun-Recover-4396/